One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 And you're the reason Outreachy is needed.
 Right now minorities are severely disadvantaged - they are less likely to get a good education, less likely to have access to computers when young, less likely to have a supportive social environment and so on.
 These disadvantages are real.
 They're there.
 They are inarguable.

-If you know a way to compensate for them, so that a Latino kid with immigrant parents living in a ghetto neighbo
+If you know a way to compensate for them, so that a Latino kid with immigrant parents living in a ghetto neighborhood in Detroit would have equal opportunities with a white male from San Francisco then I would like to hear it.

 not surprised (Score:3)